O julgamento do mensalão no The Economist

 Outra mudança mencionada pela Economist é a entrada em vigência da Lei de Acesso à Informação, que amplia a transparência nos gastos públicos.

-Economist cita o analista João Castro Neves, da consultoria Eurasia Group, para quem, hoje, para ser corrupto no Brasil "é preciso ser mais criativo" do que há dez ou 15 anos.
+A Economist cita o analista João Castro Neves, da consultoria Eurasia Group, para quem, hoje, para ser corrupto no Brasil "é preciso ser mais criativo" do que há dez ou 15 anos.

 Para a revista, a presidente Dilma Rousseff não deve ser atingida pelo julgamento do mensalão porque nenhum dos acusados é próximo a ela e porque, ao derrubar ministros acusados de corrupção no início de seu mandato, Dilma reduziu o risco de ser atingida "por associação".